 A third article discusses the implementation of entrustment as a means of judging progress and achieving sufficient quality to practice independently. (here)

-- change will only succeed if the culture of all parties changes to support more trainee-centred training;
+- the change will only succeed if the culture of all parties changes to support more trainee-centred training;

 - clinical experience and relevant exposure related to the EPA;